emblazonjava/convention-crawler/README.md

 #<a name="identifying-your-framework">Identifying your framework</a>

 ConventionCrawler has no default framework that it uses.
-The conventionCrawler command-line util provides a `-convention` flag (short version `-c`).
+The conventionCrawler command-line utility expects an argument telling it what convention to use.

 Usage

-`-convention=<framework name>`
+`conventionCrawler <convention>`

+Sample Usage:

+`conventionCrawler grails`

-The value of the `-convention` flag should be the first part of the convention file name:
+The value for the `<convention>` parameter should be the first part of the convention file name:

 | Framework    | flag value   | convention file name    |
 | :----------: | :----------: | :---------------------: |